6th January -

 Elizabeth Hopper of Skelton, a married woman, was convicted for assaulting Elizabeth Ann, the wife of Thomas Leach, a Miner of the township of Skelton.

-At the inquest his son, John, said he was the miner and worked with his father in the same board.
+At the inquest his son, John, said he was a Miner and worked with his father in the same board.

 About noon, I sent him for a candle, whilst I was drilling in the face of the work and at the back of the stone in order to bring it down.